DebFontaine/BeeBrilliantApp/README.md

 **All Results -** Users can view all their results in a paged list on their home page.
 They can choose the blue icon to review the result of the quiz or the pink one to retake the quiz.
 ![enter image description here](https://res.cloudinary.com/dngjhgdql/image/upload/v1710006905/home_results_panel_epsnvk.png)

 **Awards** - When a user achieves 5 perfect scores in a Category/Level (e.g. Spelling/K-1) they earn a bronze award.
 Silver for 15 perfect scores, and Gold for 30.
-The user receives a real-time message when they get an award and the awards appear in the Trophy case on the Home page.
+The user receives a SignalR real-time message when they get an award and the awards appear in the Trophy case on the Home page.
 ![enter image description here](https://res.cloudinary.com/dngjhgdql/image/upload/v1710006904/signalRNotification_npyfsv.png)

 ![enter image description here](https://res.cloudinary.com/dngjhgdql/image/upload/v1710007715/Screen_Shot_2024-03-09_at_1.08.12_PM_ciplb3.png)